jvandonsel/wordlink/README.md

 is enabled, we will use a probability based on temperature, otherwise we will use a fixed probability.

-As an example, after many trials it found a chain of only 16 linked words between "apple" and "cider" as:
+As an example, after many trials it found a chain of only 15 linked words between "apple" and "cider" as:

-**[apple ample amole anole ankle ankee anker inker inter enter ender eider bider rider hider cider]**
+**[apple ample amole anole ankle ankee anker inker inter enter ender eider bider sider cider]**

 The dictionary used here is Apple's, located at /usr/share/dict/words, but any word list can be used.